-Limoneira Company was incorporated in Delaware in 1990 as the successor to several businesses with operations in California since 1893.
+Limoneira Company, a Delaware corporation, is the successor to several businesses with operations in California since 1893.
 Our business and operations are described below.
 For detailed financial information with respect to our business and our operations, see our consolidated financial statements and the related notes to consolidated financial statements, which are included in Item 8 in this Annual Report.
 In addition, general information concerning our Company can be found on our website, the internet address of which is www.limoneira.com.
-All of our filings with the Securities and Exchange Commission (the "SEC"), including but not limited to, annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K, and any amendments thereto, are available free of charge on our website as soon as reasonably practicable after such material is electronically filed with or furnished to the SEC.
+All of our filings with the SEC, including but not limited to, annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K, and any amendments thereto, are available free of charge on our website as soon as reasonably practicable after such material is electronically filed with or furnished to the SEC.